Breast Reduction Basics

 All procedures carry some uncertainty and risks.

-A Stiller staff member will contact you a few days before the surgery and notify you what time you are expected to arrive for your procedure and discuss any last minute details.
+A Stiller staff member will contact you a few days before the surgery and notify you what time you are expected to arrive for your procedure and discuss any last-minute details.
 At this time, you will be given an opportunity to ask any further questions.
 Continuing a healthy diet and exercise is very important prior to surgery.
 Smoking must be stopped two weeks prior to surgery.

 You will get the most satisfaction with a Breast Reduction if you understand the procedure thoroughly.
 Discuss all your expectations with Dr. Stiller at the initial consultation to get the best result.

 Typically, a Reduction Mammaplasty takes between two and four hours.
 Excess skin is removed and the breast tissue is reshaped moving the nipple and areola into a higher position.
 The scar resulting from the procedure can range around the areola and down, or around the areola-down-across the lower fold of the breast.
-The most common scar is
+The most common scar is anchor-shaped.
+Scar size and shape depend on the amount of skin needing to be removed and elevation of the breast required.

 During the procedure, Dr. Stiller will attempt to leave the scars inconspicuous; however, initially, will be red and firm.

 Scars typically fade over time.
 They should be hidden by a bra or low cut tops.
 It is important to remember that a breast reduction won’t keep your breast firm forever.
-Gravity, aging, pregnancy and weight fluctuations will eventually take their toll again.
+Gravity, aging, pregnancy, and weight fluctuations will eventually take their toll again.

 Following your surgery, you will have post-operative dressing and a surgical bra.
 You may also have a drainage tube under your breasts.
 This tube will be removed when drainage decreases.
-Generally, you can expect to feel tired and sore for a few days following the breast reduction, but we want you walking immediately after the surgery.
+Generally, you can expect to feel tired and sore for a few days following breast reduction, but we want you to walk immediately after the surgery.
 Swelling and bruising is expected and generally takes a few weeks to subside.
 The majority of your discomfort can be controlled by prescribed pain medications.

 The gauze and dressing will be removed at your first post-operative visit by Dr. Stiller.
 You will be required to wear the surgical bra around the clock for three to four weeks.
 Stitches will be removed 10 days after the operation.
 Numbness of the skin and nipple may occur.
 This usually goes away when the swelling decreases; however, it may persist for up to a year, and occasionally can be permanent.

 You should be able to get back to work in a few days or a couple of weeks, depending on the type of work.
 Avoid lifting above your head for one month.
 Your physician will direct you regarding resuming exercise and normal activities during your follow-up evaluations.
 Healing is a gradual process.
-Initially, scars will be
+Initially, scars will be red but should fade over time.
+Avoid breast stimulation until the soreness of your breast is relieved, usually a few weeks.